 - Mix things up.
 It’s very typical for the spread to include appetizers like cheese and crackers, chips and salsa and crudites with dip.
 If those items are offered I will have the vegetables with salsa and some cheese.
 Other than the veggies I try to keep my consumption of appetizers low to save room for the good stuff.

 - Bring healthy food.
 If I’m going to a barbecue I always bring some food and I make sure that it’s a healthy choice.
 Suggestions include a salad, crudites and low calorie dip or fruit salad.
+There are lots of great healthy snacks available.

 - Don’t drink your calories.
 One of the biggest mistakes you can make is to overdo how much you drink.
 Alcohol generally flows at barbecues so decide beforehand what you will drink and how much.
 I usually allow myself two light beers unless the host is serving a special cocktail that’s just too yummy to pass up.

 - Make sure to hydrate.
 I will usually grab a bottle of water and drink that first before I have anything alcoholic to drink.
 It fills me up and I tend not to pile on as much food.
+Try one of my delicious flavored waters to help fill you up!

 - Put lean protein and veggies on your plate first.
 The first thing I do is fill my plate with all the healthy options which leaves little room for the fattening food.
 I always have my hot dogs and if chicken or fish is served I will have some of that too.
 I stay away from potato and macaroni salads but I do have a big serving of coleslaw if available.
 If there’s corn on the cob I’ll have an ear with butter.